TACC-Cloud/abaco-cli/README.md

 ## Usage

-There are eleven possible commands.
+There are twelve subcommands.
 They can be seen using the tab completion set up above; simply set up the `abaco` command and hit the tab key twice.
 ```
 $ abaco
 create    deploy       init    logs           submit    workers
-delete    executions   list    permissions    update
+delete    executions   list    permissions    update    version
 ```

 Each command has a help message, which can be viewed with the `-h` flag.
 The `abaco` command also has a help message that overviews the function of each command, as shown below.